Slookeur/atomes/Contributing-tutorials/New-analysis/STEP-4.md

 to be opened in **atomes** workspace, that include analysis.

-It is required to update this preference dialog to include the new analysis, doing so will offer the possibility to save and read user preferences for the new analysis from the `**atomes.pml**` file.
+It is required to update this preference dialog to include the new analysis, doing so will offer the possibility to save and read user preferences for the new analysis from the `atomes.pml` configuration file.
 However this is likely to be more complicated.

   - Modify the GNU archive for the official software distribution